-ED 655 Practicum in Assessment and Intervention, 3 credits

-The goal of this course is for candidates to demonstrate their knowledge of literacy assessment and instruction, their positive dispositions related to their own and their students' literacy, and their ability to engage in professional exchanges of literacy theories and applications.
-Topics include analyzing literacy data gathered through formal and informal assessments, creating and evaluating reading programs, providing lesson planning assistance to teachers, and aiding paraprofessionals through professional development.
+ED 655 Practicum in Assessment and Intervention, 3 credits (15-week course) The goal of this course is for candidates to demonstrate their knowledge of literacy assessment and instruction, their positive dispositions related to their own and their students' literacy, and their ability to engage in professional exchanges of literacy theories and applications.
+Topics include analyzing literacy data gathered through formal and informal assessments, developing intervention strategies based on assessments, creating and evaluating reading programs, and peer coaching as literacy professionals.
 Pretesting, determining an intervention plan, post testing, and writing a diagnostic report are elements of the practicum and serve as the basis for intensive problem-solving in the online meetings with the instructor.
-Candidates must record one lesson to share with the instructor who evaluates the teaching and conducts an assessment interview with the candidate.
+Candidates must record two lessons to share with the instructor and classmates who evaluate the teaching and engage in coaching the candidate.
 This is the final course in the reading program; candidates must have completed the rest of the literacy courses in order to participate in this course.
-Fifty hours of field experience are required for this course which is offered in a 15 week format.
+Fifty (50) hours of field experience are required for this course for the Reading Endorsement.